Pelagicore/software-factory-blueprint/docs/articles/baseplatform/creating-sdk.rst

 Building the SDK installer
 ===========================

-Building the SDK installer is not very different from creating the corresponding target image.
+Building the SDK installer is not very different from the instructions on `building-pelux sources <http://pelux.io/software-factory/master/chapters/baseplatform/building-PELUX-sources.html>`_ to create the corresponding target image.
 All you have to do, is pass an additional option to bitbake:

 .. code-block:: bash